remotesynth/certifiedfreshevents/content/speakers/jen-looper.md

 draft: false
 ---

-Jen is a Google Developer Expert and a Principal Cloud Developer Advocate Lead at Microsoft with over 20 years' experience as a web and mobile developer, specializing in creating cross-platform mobile apps.
-She's a multilingual multiculturalist with a passion for hardware hacking, mobile apps, Vue.js, machine learning and discovering new things every day.
-She's also the founder of Front-End Foxes, an international initiative and a 501(c)(3) nonprofit created to help women learn front-end technologies.
+Jen is a multilingual multiculturalist with a passion for hardware hacking, mobile apps, the frontend of the web and various JavaScript frameworks and meta-frameworks, applied machine learning and AI (as well as the ramifications!) and discovering new things every day.
+On occasion she can be found teaching front-end technology at Boston University's Metropolitan College.
+She's also on the Fulbright Specialists roster, just waiting for that right opportunity to help a community.

-You can usually find her on Twitter [@jenlooper](https://twitter.com/jenlooper).
+She's worked as Head of Academic Advocacy at AWS, a Principal Cloud Developer Advocate at Microsoft, a Developer Advocate at Progress/Telerik.